ItayHarShuv/Computer-Graphics-Lab/README.md

 # Computer-Graphics-Lab
 The computer graphics lab project of Itay Har-Shuv - 3D zhed game

+The game is an extention to the game zhed which can be found in google play or the app store.
+The extention is the implementation of the game over defferend 3D quad meshes.
+The game were created via unity.
+In addition, to learn unity better, I desided to make the 2048 game and the 2D version of the game.
+After doing those games, I sterted implement the 3D game but only on grided cube.
+I that by creating differnt mesh for every cell, loacate it in the right place and adding the uv of the number/empty cell.
+I connected every cell to its neighbors made the cell open and so on.
+I added restart and undo buttons.
+After finishing implement the game on a grided cube, I made it for every quad mesh.
+This I did by uploading a quadmesh to blender, then put it through a code in python that gave me the list of vertecies and squares of the mesh.
+Via those lists I was able to create the mesh myself in unity and play the game in it.

+**Week Progression**
 week 1: Writing the game description page, start practice simple basics of unity

 week 2: I had started implementing the 2D version of the game and made the grid and such.
 After a while, I desided to get a better understanding of unity by implementing 2048 game from a tuturial in youtube and finshed the 2048 implemention